Overview

 • Take authenticated Shenzhen Police Certificate to corresponding Embassy/Consulate in China for legalization.

-Please note that China has formally acceded to the Hague Convention in November 2023.
+China has formally acceded to the Hague Convention in November 2023.
 Since then, the Apostille has entered into force in China.
-Therefore, if a Beijing Police Certificate is to be used in Hague Convention countries, the applicant needs to get the Beijing Police Certificate apostilled.
-A Consular legalization certificate is needed for a Beijing police certificate to be used in Non-Hague Convention countries.
+Therefore, When a Shenzhen Police Certificate is submitted to a Hague Convention country, the applicant needs to get the Shenzhen Police Certificate apostilled.
+Similarly, when the certificate is used in a non-Hague Convention country, the Consular legalization is needed for a Shenzhen police certificate.

 Post a Comment